JuliaConcurrent/Reagents.jl/README.md

 [popularized by Go](https://tour.golang.org/concurrency/5) as a mechanism for expressing rich [concurrency patterns](https://talks.golang.org/2012/concurrency.slide).
-This is a form of the *selective communication* that are implemented by numerous other languages (and libraries) such as Erlang ([`receive` expression](https://www.erlang.org/course/concurrent-programming)), occam ([`ALT` statement](https://en.wikipedia.org/wiki/Occam_(programming_language))),
+This is a form of the *selective communication* that is implemented by numerous other languages (and libraries) such as Erlang ([`receive` expression](https://www.erlang.org/course/concurrent-programming)), occam ([`ALT` statement](https://en.wikipedia.org/wiki/Occam_(programming_language))),